James Cleland Richardson

-Youth, Pre War Life and Enlistment
+Youth, pre-war life, and enlistment

 James Cleland Richardson was born in Bellshill, Scotland on 25 November 1895 and was one of seven children.
 His father, David, was a police officer and his mother Mary was a mill worker.
 At the time of the 1901 UK census the family was living at the police station houses in Blantyre, South Lanarkshire where his father was police sergeant and at the 1911 census, they were based at nearby Rutherglen where his father had risen to the rank of Police Inspector and Fire Chief.
 As the family moved, James (known as Jimmy) attended school at Bellshill Academy, Auchinraith Public School at Blantyre and John Street School, Bridgeton, Glasgow.
 He was also a member of the Boy Scouts in Rutherglen.
 During these years, he learned to play the bagpipes and won several prizes.

-Sources vary, but somewhere between 1911 and 1913, when James would have been between 16 and 18 years old, the Richardson's emigrated to Canada, first settling in Vancouver and then Chilliwack, British Columbia, where his father became Chief of Police.
+Sources vary, but somewhere between 1911 and 1913, when James would have been between 16 and 18 years old, the Richardsons emigrated to Canada, first settling in Vancouver and then Chilliwack, British Columbia, where his father became Chief of Police.
 James took up work as an apprentice electrician in a factory in the False Creek area of Vancouver.
 In a precursor of the valour he would later show on the Somme, while at work in 1914 he learned of a youth drowning in a nearby creek and proceeded to run to the scene, dive into the water and bring up the boy, who died despite Richardson's efforts.

 In Vancouver, James joined the cadet corps of the 72nd Seaforth Highlanders of Canada and became a Piper in the regiment's famous pipe band.
 At the outbreak of World War I, he voluntarily enlisted and was taken on strength on 23 September 1914 as a private/piper with the Seaforths.
 His regiment contributed a large draught to 16th (Canadian Scottish) Battalion and were among the first echelons of the Canadian Expeditionary Force sent overseas on October 3, 1914, and after further training in England, the 1st Canadian Division were sent to France on 9 February 1915.